Nonprofit Business Plan Template & Guide [Updated 2024]

 Your financial projections must include an Income Statement, Balance Sheet and Cash Flow Statement.
 These statements within your business plan show how much money your organization will bring in from donors and customers/clients and how much your organization will spend.

-The key purpose of your financial projections is to ensure you have enough money to keep your organization operating.
+The key purpose of your these projections is to ensure you have enough money to keep your organization operating.
 They also can be an important component of your nonprofit business plan template, as donors, your board of directors, and others may review to understand financial requirements of your nonprofit.

 Nonprofits function like for-profit businesses in that they often have employees who receive salaries.
 As such, as the owner, founder and/or CEO of a nonprofit, you can give yourself a salary.
 Many nonprofit CEOs, particularly those running large health, finance and educational organizations earn millions of dollars each year.

-Nonprofit organizations must complete Form 1023 with the IRS in order to get exemption status.
+NPOs must complete Form 1023 with the IRS in order to get exemption status.
 The filing fee for this form is $600.
 If neither actual nor projected annual income for the organization exceeds $50,000, you can file form Form 1023-EZ which costs just $275.

 In addition to the filing fee, there are other costs associated with starting a nonprofit organization based on the type of organization you are developing (for example, if you require buildings and equipment).
 Gathering information through the business planning process will help you accurately estimate costs for your nonprofit business plan template.